MicrosoftDocs/sdk-api/sdk-api-src/content/ctfutb/ns-ctfutb-tf_langbariteminfo.md

 ### -field guidItem

 Contains a <b>GUID</b> value that identifies the language bar item.
+Since Windows 8, this value should be GUID_LBI_INPUTMODE or the language bar item will be ignored.
+Read more [here](https://docs.microsoft.com/en-us/windows/win32/w8cookbook/third-party-input-method-editors#manifestation).

 ### -field dwStyle